jolverac/jolverac/README.md

 Hi!

 My name is Jorge Olvera, and I'm a data analyst from Guanajuato, México.
-I hold a Bachelor's degree in International Trade and have been focusing on improving my data analysis skills, particularly in Jupyter Notebook, Power BI, Python, SQL, and Microsoft Excel.
+I hold a Bachelor's degree in International Trade and have been focusing on improving my data analysis skills, particularly in Python (Jupyter Notebook), Power BI, SQL, and Microsoft Excel.

 I have experience in analyzing data and generating insights that drive business decisions.
 I am eager to apply my skills in a professional setting and grow in the data analytics field.